Germany: African migrants injured in gang attack near far-right venue | DW | 01.08.2020

 'Row' culminated in a 'confrontation'

-Politicians from the socialist Left Party and Thuringia state lawmaker Katharina König-Preuss urged the banning of Der III Weg, and also criticized the police for their description of the incidents, noting that the authorities repeatedly describe the attacks as "confrontations."
+Politicians from the socialist Left party, as well as Thuringia state lawmaker Katharina König-Preuss, urged the banning of Der III.
+Weg, and criticized the police for their description of the incidents, noting that the authorities repeatedly describe the attacks as "confrontations."

 Read more: Policemen jailed for using office for sexual abuse